-Planning for accessibility means buildings and sites are prepared for Canada's changing demographics, as well as provincial or federal accessibility legislation.
+Planning for accessibility means Sites are prepared for Canada's changing demographics, as well as provincial or federal accessibility legislation.
 Facilities can attract more customers, employees, and/or tenants, and be acknowledged for their commitment to accessibility.
 By participating in this program, business and organizations become leaders in building a Canada that's accessible for all.